Tomentos/JTT_Tutorials/README.md

 ## How to set up Git
 The first step is to install the file you just downloaded.
 If you are using the portable version, make sure that the extraction foler is in the `$PATH`.

-Git work with repositories.
-Repositories are basically just projects, that’s why for simplifications sake, I will use the two term interchangably in this documentation.
+Git works with repositories which are basically just projects.
+That’s why for simplifications sake, I will use the two terms interchangeably in this documentation.

-You declare the root folder (or main folder) of your project to git, and git will do the rest.
-You do that by making sure you are in the root folder of your project and then type the following command into your console: `git init`
+To initialize the project, you declare the root folder (or main folder) of your project to Git, and Git will do the rest.
+You do that in the following two different ways.

+### Initialize the project in commandline

+In the commandline, make sure you are in the root folder of your project and then type the following command into your console: `git init`.
 This will give us the following output:
 ```bash
 hint: Using 'master' as the name for the initial branch.
 This default branch name
 hint: is subject to change.
 To configure the initial branch name to use in all